Phillies slug enough to overcome a late scare in Taijuan Walker's debut

 Alec Bohm had another big day, going 3-for-5 with two doubles.
 He’s gone 25-for-48 (.521) with 10 doubles, three homers and 16 RBI during a 12-game hitting streak.
 He has an extra-base hit in eight straight games.

+“Me and Whit (Merrifield) were sitting there saying he’s due for an RBI, it’s been three at-bats,” Stott said.
+“He’s pretty incredible.
+He gets on these runs where it doesn’t matter, it could be a knuckleball, slider, under-hand fastball and you know he’s gonna hit it.”

 The Phils lost their first two series of the season but have won five and split two since, winning 17 of 23 games.
-They'll take a bus ride to Anaheim Monday morning to begin the third and final leg of a 10-game road trip.
-Cristopher Sanchez starts Game 1.
+They took a bus ride to Anaheim Sunday evening to begin the third and final leg of a 10-game road trip.
+Cristopher Sanchez starts Game 1, Spencer Turnbull starts Game 2 and Zack Wheeler goes in Game 3.

+“We’re having fun together,” Realmuto said.
+“Obviously, our starters are throwing the ball incredible.
+We’re getting a lead early in the game, which lets everybody relax and have a little more fun, and we tend to build onto our leads better when we score early.
+It just gives the offense confidence and that’s what we’re playing with now.”